rafaqz/DEBplant/README.md

+These scripts accompany the paper:

+"Integrating dynamic plant growth models and microclimates for species distribution modelling" by Rafael Schouten, Peter Vesk and Michael Kearney, in Journal of Ecological modelling.

+Scripts are provided for building al the plots from the paper, and also for using the interactive user-interface used to examine and simplify the model.

-To set up, run julia in this folder, then run
+To set up, run julia in this folder, then run:

 ```julia-repl
 ]